-The zero covid strategy benefits the economy
+Zero Covid strategy benefits the economy and accelerates recoveries

-In 2020, the countries applying Zero Covid strategy had almost returned to normal economic activity.
+In 2020, the countries applying the Zero Covid strategy had almost returned to normal economic activity.
 Their GDP was down only slightly (-1.6%) compared to 2019.
 Meanwhile, the decline in GDP was greater (-5%) in G10 countries that had not eradicated the virus.

 Zero Covid is a cost-effective economic investment with lasting positive effects.
-In the first quarter of 2021, the GDP of the Zero Covid countries grew compared to the fourth quarter of 2019 (+1.4%).
-In the countries that did not eradicate the virus, GDP decline remained significant compared to the fourth quarter of 2019 (-3.3%).
+In the second quarter of 2021, the GDP of the Zero Covid countries grew compared to the fourth quarter of 2019 (+1.7%).
+In the countries that did not eradicate the virus, GDP decline remained significant compared to the fourth quarter of 2019 (-1%).